adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 - install Windows ADK
 - place oscdimg.exe or cdimage.exe in the same folder next to W10UI.cmd

-otherwise, embedded Powershell/.NET funcion DIR2ISO will be used to create the iso
+otherwise, embedded Powershell/.NET function DIR2ISO will be used to create the iso

 ============================================================
 Limitations: